September 2018 Paranal Service Mode User Satisfaction Survey

 Once per year, now in the third quarter of the year, the User Support Department of ESO launches a Paranal Service Mode User Satisfaction Survey campaign.
-This report details the findings of the September 2017 survey campaign, while previous such reports are found here.
-Since we now have 4 previous surveys made with the same methodology, we are in a position to show trending plots in addition to statistics for the given year.
+This report details the findings of the September 2018 survey campaign, while previous such reports are found here.

 Methodology and General Results